matrix-org/matrix-spec-proposals/README.rst

 option was selected when installing Git prior to cloning this repository.
 If you're still seeing errors about files not being found it is likely because the symlink at ``api/client-server/definitions/event-schemas`` looks like a file.
-To correct the problem, open an Administrative/Elevated shell in your cloned matrix-doc directory and run the following::
+To correct the problem, open an Administrative/Elevated Command Prompt in your cloned matrix-doc directory and run the following::

   cd api\client-server\definitions